ERNI-Academy/training-get-fit-at-git/slides.md

 ---

-# no branch no commit
+# no branch no commits

 Commits without a _git branch_ are deleted / lost.

+* ensure your commits have a branch (or reference)
+* delete a branch to get rid of useless commits

 Reminder: git was designed for being able to remove unused work.
+Downside: beginners may lose valuable work.

 ---